cachpachios/rust-backend-template/README.md

 At some point I realized I was doing the same setup over and over.

-So here is a prepared template for a good Rust backend project.
+So I made a prepared template for a good Rust backend project for myself.
+Really nice starting point for agents too.

 Currently it is a simple CRUD API for weather forecasts, but it can be used as a starting point for any other project where you are using postgres and want a OpenAPI documented API.